felipeodorcyk/Data_Science_Portfolio/README.md

 ## Projects
 * [PhD Research](https://pubmed.ncbi.nlm.nih.gov/32304750/)

 In short, in my PhD research I worked with a disease called neonatal hypoxia ischemia, which is a kind of neonatal brain stroke.
 We performed PET scan neuroimaging during the first days post-injury (neonatal period) and used regression techniques to show the potential of brain imaging for predicting brain damage and cognitive deficits observed in adulthood.
-Click in the link to see the publication.
+Click in the title link to see the peer-reviewed publication or, for a less scientific approach, you can check out the [Medium post](https://medium.com/@felipe.odorcyk/predicting-long-term-brain-damage-after-brain-injury-with-neuroimaging-b50bf2469d8c) about it.

 * [Churn Prediction](https://colab.research.google.com/github/felipeodorcyk/Data_Science_Portfolio/blob/main/TelecomUsers.ipynb)